alertRos/alertRos/README.md

 ###

 <p align="left">I am a programmer passionate about technology and learning.
-Analyst and creative.
-I have knowledge in web/desktop and database programming.
-Some of these technologies includes C# (ASP.NET CORE, .NET), JavaScript, Python, PHP and Java.</p>
+I have knowledge in web, desktop, mobile and database programming.</p>

 ###